keithalewis/math/ep.md

 functions from $A$ to $B$.
 We write $x_i$ for $x(i)$ when $x\in\RR^I$.

-The one period model also specifies a probability measure $P$ on the space of outcomes.
+The one period model also specifies a probability measure on the space of outcomes.
 Addressing this fundamental and important problem is outside the scope of this short note.

 <!-- in the modern world -->